akshitshukrawal/Shareme/README.md

 This was my attempt to learn the web development utilities.
 In this project I used React,Tailwind for frontend.
-I used Sanity.io for Comtent Management.
+I used Sanity.io for Content Management.

 Hosted page :-  https://shareme-akshit.netlify.app